syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 ###Configure Web.Config

 * You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is **"WebApplication2.OlapGuageService"** where **"OlapGuageService"** is the service class name and **“WebApplication2"** is the namespace name where service class appears.
+In your application the service name is **"WebApplication2.OlapGaugeService"** where **"OlapGaugeService"** is the service class name and **“WebApplication2"** is the namespace name where service class appears.
 The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates the contract of the endpoint is exposing.
 Here you are referring **IOlapGaugeService** contract and hence it is "**WebApplication2.IOlapGaugeService**".